Boyle-Lab/TE-Driven-CTCF-Loop-Evol/README.md

 >*Diehl AG, Ouyang N, and Boyle AP.
 Transposable elements contribute to cell and species-specific looping diversity and gene expression in mammalian genomes.
 Nature Com.
 (2020)*

 All resources used to preprocess the source datasets are housed in the data folder.
-Each subdirectory contains a README file with links and processing steps to prepare the data *prior to running any of the main analysis steps.*
+Each subdirectory contains a README file with links and processing steps to prepare the source data. **This must be completed *prior to running any of the main analysis steps.***

 The remaining folders loosely correspond to the results sections/figures presented within the main text.
 Because the analyses build on each other, it is recommended to perform analyses in the following order: